-Water revenue and sewer revenues are projected to decrease for the 2020-2021 fiscal year primarily due to a projected usage decline for two large institutional customers.
-The Authority's governing Board approved rates without a rate increase for services rendered after July 1, 2020.
-Use of fund balance is currently budgeted for the shortfall.
+Water revenue and sewer revenues are projected to decrease for the 2021-2022 fiscal year primarily due to a projected usage decline for two large institutional customers.
+The Authority's governing Board approved a rate increase for services rendered after July 1, 2021.
+Increased rates are projected to fund 90% of depreciation and the capital improvement plan.
+Use of fund balance is currently budgeted for partial funding of depreciation.

-The budget for fiscal year 2020-2021 includes a 2% cost of living adjustment, an average merit pay increase of 2%, and a matching option for 401k up to 1% of pay.
-Additional increases include adding a position for Engineer and a part-time position for a second Customer Service Representative.
+The budget for fiscal year 2021-2022 includes a 2% cost of living adjustment, an average merit pay increase of 2%, and a matching option for 401k up to 1% of pay.
+Additional increases include changing the part-time position for Customer Service Representative to full-time.
 Other employee benefit related increases were included for medical insurance, dental insurance, retirement, and workers' compensation insurance.
 The budget also includes increases for expanding technology and improving communication with customers.
 Capital outlay has been budgeted to renovate, replace, or upgrade existing equipment, infrastructure, and vehicles.
 Repairs are also included for both general repairs and specified large repairs.